-We’re dedicated to expanding this base of evidence as we develop markets and broaden the adoption of fortified rice globally.
-Our projects and partnerships include work in India, Brazil, Burundi, Cambodia, Mali, Myanmar, and Vietnam.
+Today, we’re dedicated to expanding this base of evidence as we develop and expand markets and broaden the adoption of fortified rice globally

-Billions of people around the world consume rice on a daily basis—the prevalence of micronutrient malnutrition and related illnesses are equally widespread.
-By ensuring widespread access to high-quality, affordable fortified rice, we’re working toward bringing health within reach for people around the world.
+By ensuring widespread access to high-quality, affordable fortified rice, we’re working to bring health within reach for people around the world.